krystynak/chess_tutor/README.md

 - Chess.js (for chess logic)
 - Chessboard.js (for chess board visualization)

+## TODO
+- Main issues is that FEN and quiz questions don't always match
+- Quiz answers aren't checked.
+Need to use a LLM API call to check if users answer is close enough

 ## License

 This project is licensed under the MIT License.